 Yoga is a holistic discipline.
 The exact origins of yoga are unknown but generally accepted evidence is, yoga was born in ancient India.
-It has a past which is approximately 3000 years.
+It has a past of approximately 3000 years.
 Also, yoga has origins in Shamanism, Buddhism, and other Eastern religions.
 It started with the aim of connecting the individual consciousness through physical activity with the universal consciousness.

 Pilates is a disciplined system.
 Pilates created for physical rehabilitation.
 Its name comes from the creator of Joseph Pilates.
-Joseph Pilates was a German anatomist, he invented it in 1920 so, pilates is a modern discipline and needs to be done regularly to provide benefit.
+Joseph Pilates was a German anatomist, he invented it in 1920, so pilates is a modern discipline and needs to be done regularly to provide benefit.